A hard reset should be done if the ShotKam will no turn ON/OFF, or there is no red LED when charging.

 NOTE: Charge within 24 hours of the shooting.
 The battery will NOT be harmed if left on the charger overnight.

-E. Remove the USB cable and place the rear cap back on by twisting right.
+E. Remove the USB cable and place the rear cap back.
 Ensure it is firmly in place, but not over-tightened.
 Remember, this rear cap with the clear membrane, when correctly in place, is what makes the ShotKam weatherproof as it protects the USB port.

 WEATHER AND YOUR BATTERY